Probability current: Conserved current for Klein–Gordon fields

+The continuity equation $\partial_\mu j^\mu = 0$ is satisfied.
+However, note that now, the analog of the probability density is not $\phi \phi^*$ but rather $\phi^* \partial_t \phi - \phi \partial_t \phi^*$.
+As this quantity can now be negative, we must interpret it as a charge density, with an associated current density and 4-current.

 Transmission and reflection through potentials

 In regions where a step potential or potential barrier occurs, the probability current is related to the transmission and reflection coefficients, respectively T and R; they measure the extent the particles reflect from the potential barrier or are transmitted through it.
 Both satisfy:

 where T and R can be defined by:

 where j_{inc}, j_{ref}, j_{trans} are the incident, reflected and transmitted probability currents respectively, and the vertical bars indicate the magnitudes of the current vectors.
 The relation between T and R can be obtained from probability conservation:

 In terms of a unit vector n normal to the barrier, these are equivalently:

 where the absolute values are required to prevent T and R being negative.

 Examples

 Plane wave

 For a plane wave propagating in space:

 the probability density is constant everywhere;

 (that is, plane waves are stationary states) but the probability current is nonzero – the square of the absolute amplitude of the wave times the particle's speed;

 illustrating that the particle may be in motion even if its spatial probability density has no explicit time dependence.